CARING FOR YOUR PIANO

 - It is recommended that a piano be serviced at least twice a year by a qualified piano technician.

 - If the piano is not regularly serviced, it could later result in great and costly damage to tuning pins, strings, hammers, and wood inside the piano.
-Do NOT mess with the inner workings of the piano!
-If you suspect an internal issue, call your technician.
+Do NOT attempt to adjust, fix, or otherwise tamper with the inner workings of the piano!
+If you suspect an issue with the internal parts of the piano, call your technician.

 - When your piano is placed by Mundi Project, the first tuning is on us!
-We will coordinate with a qualified technician to service your instrument.
+We will make arrangements with a qualified technician who will service your instrument.

 Placement In Your Home

 - Find a spot in your home to place the piano that avoids direct sunlight.
 The ultraviolet light and heat can damage the piano’s cabinetry, keyboard, and inner workings.